hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

 spec:
   storageClassName: manual

   capacity:
-    # Size of the volume
     storage: 10Gi

   accessModes:
-    # Type of access
+    # ReadWriteOnce: the volume can be mounted as read-write by a single node
+    # ReadWriteMany: the volume can be mounted as read-write by many nodes
+    # ReadOnlyMany: the volume can be mounted read-only by many nodes
     - ReadWriteOnce

+  # Mount a file or directory from the host node's filesystem into our Pod
   hostPath:
-    # host location
     path: "/mnt/data"
 ```
 <!-- AUTO-GENERATED-CONTENT:END -->